 Next, sketch out your main talking points for each video lesson.
 Some teachers prefer to write out a full script for each video, while others are comfortable with detailed bullet points.
 Whichever method you choose, follow these best practices to ensure your video lessons are organized and engaging:

 - Vary your visuals.
 Find a balance with your visual style.
 For example, if you’re using a talking-head format in your video, cut to an image every so often to demonstrate your points.
-Especially with your first video, which students can view before enrolling in your class, aim to refresh what students are seeing at least every 20-30 sections.
+Especially with your first video, which serves as the introduction to your class, aim to refresh what students are seeing at least every 20-30 seconds.
 As you outline your class, think about where you’ll cut away to example images or slides to illustrate your points.
+Looking for a great tool for creating visuals in your class?
+Canva is easy to use, and you can even check out this Skillshare class on how to use Canva!

 - Be relatable.
+Students prefer teachers who appear natural and conversational.
 Reference examples and anecdotes wherever possible to avoid dry content and keep students engaged.
 For example, tell students how you got into your field or about a favorite project you’ve done.
 Don’t be afraid to show your personality!
+Head here for more tips on teacher presentation.

 - Explain the why.
-Narrate your creative decisions.
+Anticipate students misconceptions by asking yourself, “what is the most challenging part?” and narrate your creative decisions along the way.
 Tell students why you make particular choices with your project or use certain techniques so that they can get to know your process and style.

 Once you’ve drafted your outline, feel free to email it to our Teacher Support team at email@example.com, or share it with our teacher community in the Skillshare Teacher Center to get helpful feedback before you launch into filming.